In this Article

 Health educators work with a wide range of populations, teaching them how to better care for themselves and how to access healthcare resources.
 Depending on the setting, you might be a classroom teacher, imparting vital knowledge, or you might take a more innovative approach and create community art events that inspire people beyond the classroom.

-You can take your MHS and pursue an M.D. degree.
+You can take your master’s degree and pursue an MD degree.
 Your broader knowledge will inform your practice in eye-opening ways.
 You might choose an MHS that focuses on a particular medical specialty, such as oncology, or you might choose one with less of a medical focus, such as environmental health, described here.

 As a health science writer, you will translate technical and medical information for use by the general public.
-You may create news releases, newspaper articles, textbooks, or pamphlets, and other media related to a wide range of medical, scientific, and health-based topics.
+You may create news releases, newspaper articles, textbooks, pamphlets and other media related to a wide range of medical, scientific and health-based topics.

-In this role, you will support the learning and development of nurses, doctors, and other healthcare professionals.
-Your MHS background will help you determine the best periodicals and books to stock for your library’s typical user.
+In this role, you will support the learning and development of nurses, doctors and other healthcare professionals.
+Your master’s background will help you determine the best periodicals and books to stock for your library’s typical user.

 Epidemiologist